 Some days you just don’t feel like cooking dinner after working all day, running errands and doing laundry.
 Those are the days when I love my husband because he says that he will cook dinner that night.
 Yippee!
 See me dance around the room.
 Now don’t get me wrong, I love cooking and being in the kitchen, but every once in a while it’s great to have someone just take over and serve you something a little different than maybe you would have cooked yourself.

 My husband is the master of the grill and he has fallen in love with the Weber Grill site’s collection of recipes.
-So many good recipes there that I am encouraging him to try. 🙂 And being in Florida, we grill as often as the weather permits, which is pretty much any day we want to grill.
-(I know you’re jealous right now if you live up north) It is also delicious and healthy, keeps the kitchen cleaner and the house cooler (but mainly it’s because he cooks – only kidding).
+So many good recipes, like this Tex Mex Pork, there that I am encouraging him to try. 🙂 And being in Florida, we grill as often as the weather permits, which is pretty much any day we want to grill.
+It is also delicious and healthy, keeps the kitchen cleaner and the house cooler (but mainly it’s because he cooks – only kidding).

 - 2 teaspoons cumin

 - 1-1/2 teaspoons salt

 - 1 teaspoon chili powder

 - 1 teaspoon onion powder